raspberrypilearning/getting-started-with-picamera/en/step_6.md

-## Still pictures
+## Take still pictures with Python code

-Now lets use the camera module and Python to take some pictures.
+Now use the Camera Module and Python to take some still pictures.

 - Amend your code to add a `camera.capture()` line: